barseghyanartur/django-i18next/README.rst

 Run demo locally
 -----------------------------------------------
-In order to be able to quickly evaluate the `Fobi`, a demo app (with a quick installer) has been created (works on Ubuntu/Debian, may work on other Linux systems as well, although not guaranteed).
+In order to be able to quickly evaluate the `django-i18next`, a demo app (with a quick installer) has been created (works on Ubuntu/Debian, may work on other Linux systems as well, although not guaranteed).
 Follow the instructions below for having the demo running within a minute.

-Grab the latest `django_fobi_example_app_installer.sh`:
+Grab the latest `django_i18next_example_app_installer.sh`:

 .. code-block:: none